 - He wrote it in a ‘white heat’, and it required hardly any modification after the first draft.

 - “The Last Question” proved to be the most resonant for his readers.
 Once you’ve read this story, you won’t forget the main idea.

 The ‘main character’ of this story is ‘humanity’.
 But even an ideas man needs the usual character web of opposition and allies.
 Because Asimov was not especially interested in individuals, he used the 20th century default to people his worlds — men.
 Women were needed occasionally as powerless children, wives, mothers and sexual interest.

-The weakness of a technologically advanced humanity is that we grow increasingly reliant upon technology to the point where we don’t understand it.
+The shortcoming of a technologically advanced humanity is that we grow increasingly reliant upon technology to the point where we don’t understand it.

-The weakness of an ever expanding civilisation is that we are propelled forth even against our will to grow bigger and bigger, go further and further.
+The shortcoming of an ever expanding civilisation is that we are propelled forth even against our will to grow bigger and bigger, go further and further.